getpopper/popper/docs/sections/ci_features.md

     - { par1: val1, par2: val2 }
 ```

-Each parameterization results in a dictionary of key-value pairs,
+Each new set of parameters results in a dictionary of key-value pairs,
 where each item in the dictionary is an environment variable.
 A
 subsequent set of parameters can be added:

 ```
-popper parameters my-pipe --add par1=val3 --add par2=val4
+popper parameters my-pipe --add 'par1=val3 par2=val4'
 ```

 Which will result in the following: